What Happens If I Can’t Pay My Mortgage ?

 A Notice of Rescission is proof that the lender was paid in full and the sale had then been cancelled.
 At this point if you have failed to make payment of the outstanding amount to your lender and you are still asking yourself;

-What happens if I can’t pay my mortgage ?
+What really happens if you can’t pay your mortgage ?

 If you fail to make payment your house will be sold on the 20th day and the new owner is only obligated to give you a notice period of 3 to 5 days.
 If you don’t move out by the 5th day the new owner can approach the court to file a lawsuit against you called an Unlawful Detainer.